sabirama/api-server-books-capstone/README.txt

-Please edit the DockerFile and put your database credentials there.

-Dockerfile
---
+put Dockerfile in project or on render in secret files

 FROM richarvey/nginx-php-fpm:3.1.4

 COPY . .